 Each of these foods will impact blood glucose levels, which may trigger more intense sugar cravings.

-In spite of sweeteners not affecting blood sugar, it’s best to avoid them for anyone at first
+In spite of sweeteners not affecting blood sugar, it’s probably better to avoid them at first.

 After overcoming sugar cravings, you can start to include healthier food choices that contain sugar.
-This includes foods that are high in beneficial polyphenols such as dark chocolate and berries.
+This includes foods such as dark chocolate and berries.

 Key Point: Avoiding all sources of sugar and starchy carbohydrate is the best option to beat sugar detox difficulties – at least initially.